-Chances are, you’ve read the children’s story Hansel and Gretel.
+Chances are, you’re familiar with the children’s story Hansel and Gretel.
 They were lost in the woods after their bread crumb trail disappeared and instead of finding their way back home, they found a house made of gingerbread and candy.
 That story was forever on my mind as a child with all those detailed descriptions of the gingerbread, decorated with an abundance of colorful candies and sweet smelling treats.
 Actually, anything to do with candy or food usually was… early signs of being a future foodie, no?

 Every year the story of Hansel Gretel became a reality, when we’d make gingerbread houses for Christmas.
 My mom never baked so we’d always buy the kit from the store and then tons of extra candy for decorations.
 It was messy kid crafting at its best.
 I loved building the house from the ground up (literally) and then smashing it to bite size pieces to enjoy. 😀